Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 # Setup the development.yml
 cp ./configs/development.yml .

+# Setup the azure-runtime-config.json
+# Currently following properties are expected in the file:
+# - `cloudEnvironment` : The Azure cloud environment where Cluster Service is running on.
+#   Possible values are 'AzurePublicCloud', 'AzureChinaCloud' and 'AzureUSGovernmentCloud'.
+cp ./configs/azure/example-config.json ./azure-runtime-config.json

+# Get azure-first-party-application-client-id
+# This property needs to be set in the forked development.yml file using the value obtained below
+az ad app list --display-name aro-dev-first-party --query '[*]'.appId -o tsv

 # Update any required empty strings to 'none'
 yq -i '(.aws-access-key-id, .aws-secret-access-key, .route53-access-key-id, .route53-secret-access-key, .oidc-access-key-id, .oidc-secret-access-key, .network-verifier-access-key-id, .network-verifier-secret-access-key, .client-id, .client-secret) = "none"' development.yml